Myhael76/sag-az-pipelines-installation-images-builder/README.md

   - Type is Azure Resource Manager
   - Mind the permissions your company is granting
   - When using a service principal manually, use the GUId as id, not the name
+  - Enable the check "Grant access permission to all pipelines"
 - Create a VM scale set in your subscription
   - [Why VMSS?](https://dev.to/n3wt0n/everything-about-the-azure-pipelines-scale-set-agents-vmss-cp2?msclkid=5c9e876ca94311ec9e2dbb940011c680)
     - because building wm images may require more resources and we do not want to be on the internet.
   - note: [agents in containers](https://www.youtube.com/watch?v=rO-VKProMp8&ab_channel=CoderDave)

+### Create an Agent Pool Using the Created VMSS

+- Go to Project Settings -> Agent Pools
+- Add Pool -> New -> Type = Azure virtual machine scale set
+- Select your Azure subscription and click Authorize

+### Create a New Pipeline

+- Choose GitHub
+- Choose this project (or a clone)
+- (To verify) the yaml should appear automatically.